The Asylum Myths

 The Asian community has many of the world's top

 computer specialists.
-In the next eight years, Britain will need
+In the next eight years, Britain will

-in our industry.
+for foreign investment in our industry.

 They keep pay low